imPdhar/ProximityPrediction/README.md

 # Proximity/Distance prediction

-This was the AI code that was designed for an assignment given by Lumachain via Dr. Vindhya ma'am from CSE dept., DSCE.
+This was the AI code that was designed for detecting men and women proximity.

 ## Features